MarkWillems/elrond-docker/README.md

 #### 2. Edit docker-compose.yml
 You need to edit the docker-compose.yml for every node you want to add.
-Duplicate the <node-name> block and replace this with the name of the node and the desired api port, add this block to the file:
+Duplicate the <node-name> block and replace this with the name of the node and the desired api port (BE AWARE that this opens the port public so firewall this otherwise remove the ''ports:' part).

+ Add this block to the file:
 ```
   <node-name>:
   image: elrond:botn